I curled up on my bed in a fetal ball, sobbing. I kept repeating to myself:

 A. Be careful with your public profile.

 Make sure your LinkedIn profile is accurate.
-Make sure your Facebook page has no compromising pictures or comments.
+Make sure your Facebook page and other social media have no compromising pictures or comments.
 Everything is discoverable in today’s world, so err on the side of caution.

 B. Have a list of references ready to go.